Prospekt (album)

 Prospekt is the ninth album by the Finnish experimental rock band Circle, first released on CD in 2000 by Ektro Records.
 It was re-released as a double LP by Static Resonance in 2002.
 The D-side of the re-issue contains the live track "Työläisten laulu" from a show at Jyväskylä, Finland, on September 11, 2001.
 It was re-issued again as a CD in 2011 by the Brazilian label Essence Records, including the extra track, and presented in a gatefold sleeve replicating the vinyl version in miniature.

 Overall, the album has a tight krautrock sound that shows heavy influence from both Can and Neu!.
 Drawing largely on long improvisations centered on a single riff or chord progression, the songs have an expansive progressive rock sound as well, often going past ten minutes, like "Aarre" and "Eripwre".
+According to The Quietus, Prospekt (along with Taantumus and Andexelt), helped bring the band to wider international audiences.
+AllMusic scored the album four out of five stars.